pu2clr/VFO_BFO_OLED_ARDUINO/Doc/En/README.md

 ### Changing the kind of Display device

 This project uses the "OLED Display Arduino 128 x 64 Pixels White 0.96 Inch I2C".
 It is very small and does not provide a good look.
-If you need to change to a larger display device, you have to know how to connect you display device on your Arduino.
+If you need to change to a larger display device, you have to know how to connect your display device on your Arduino.
 Also you have to know how to program your display device for Arduino.
-If you are able to do that, you have to follow the steps bellow.
+If you are able to do that, you can follow the steps bellow.

-#### Replacing the libraries declaration
+#### 1) Replacing the libraries declaration

 Replace the OLED library include directives below by the library include directive of your device display.